carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/FeatureCard/README.md

-# FeatureCard
+# Feature Card

-> The FeatureCard pattern is to be utilized within IBM.com.
+> The Feature Card pattern is to be utilized within IBM.com.

 ## Getting started